 - Choose the operator for the condition.
 In this case, choose the default, Equal to.

-Optionally, you can click Run once to test your webhook before publishing.
-After clicking Run once, open Survey123 and submit a survey, ensuring you use the condition that you defined in the webhook.
-Verify that the email arrives to the recipient.
+Optionally, you can click Run once to test your webhook.
+After clicking Run once, open Survey123 and submit a survey, ensuring that the survey response satisfies the filter condition.
+Confirm that the recipient receives the email.

-To learn more ways to use Survey123 as a trigger in your workflows see Integromat.
+To learn additional ways to use Survey123 as a trigger in your Make scenarios, see Survey123 integrations.

 Set up a webhook in Microsoft Power Automate

-Microsoft Power Automate (previously Microsoft Flow) is a webhook service provided in the Microsoft Office 365 platform.
+Microsoft Power Automate is a webhook service provided in the Microsoft Office 365 platform.

 - Open Microsoft Power Automate.

-- Select My flows in the page side menu.
+- Select Create from the page side menu.

-- The first step to creating your flow is to select a trigger.
-Type Survey123 in the search bar, which returns options for potential triggers.
+- Type Survey123 in the search bar.
 Select When a survey response is submitted.

-- Click the leftmost text box to open a dialog box to select any field in your feature service.
+- Click the leftmost text box to open a dialog box to select a question or property from your survey.
 Select the survey question you want to use to qualify your survey.

-- The middle text box is a drop-down menu to select the condition on which to trigger.
+- The middle text box is a drop-down menu where you select the condition on which to trigger.
 Since you're looking for an exact response, select is equal to.

-- In the rightmost text box, type the value for the question on which you want to send a notification.
+- In the rightmost text box, type the value for the question for which you want to send a notification.

-- You want to send an email only if the condition is fulfilled, so click Add an action in the If yes box.
+- Click Add an action in the If yes box.
 The If no box remains blank.

-- Multiple mail services have available connectors and can be used in this scenario.
-For this exercise, select Office 365 Outlook - Send an email.
+- For this exercise, select Office 365 Outlook - Send an email (V2).

 - Sign in to the mail service with your credentials, if your credentials are not already saved.

-- Only the To field of your email is required for the connector.
-Fill in the rest in a way that will be easily recognizable and that contains relevant information.
-The dialog box that appears when you select a text box allows you to insert the contents of the survey response as necessary.
+The Dynamic content dialog box that appears when you select a text box allows you to insert content from the survey response as necessary.

 - When your email is complete, click Save.

-Your webhook is now complete and is active by default.
-The webhook will now execute every time a survey response is submitted with the given conditions.
+Your webhook is complete and is active by default.
+The webhook will now run every time a survey response is submitted with the given conditions.

 Configure a webhook in the Survey123 website

-- Open the Settings tab for your survey by selecting it from the menu in the lower right of the survey's panel in your My Surveys page.
+- On your My Surveys page, select the Settings tab from the menu at the lower right of the survey's panel.

 - Select the Webhooks section from the menu on the left.

-This page allows you to set and access all webhooks you've already set up.
-If you haven't set up any webhooks in Survey123, the page will be empty.
+This page allows you to set and access all webhooks you've set up.
+If you haven't set up any webhooks in Survey123, the page is empty.

-- Click Add Webhook.
-A new page opens to set up how the webhook will interact with your survey.
+A new page appears where you can set up how the webhook will interact with your survey.

-- Provide a name for your webhook, which will be used to identify your webhook in the future.
+- Provide a name for your webhook, which will be used to identify it in the future.

 - The payload URL is where the survey information will be sent.
 This needs to be provided by an external webhook service.

-- The trigger events describe what specific actions will call the webhook.
+- The trigger events describe the specific actions that will call the webhook.
 Select New record submitted.

-- Event data allows you to choose what information from your survey will be included in the payload: Survey info, Server response, Submitted record, User info, and Portal info.
-For the purposes of this exercise, check the Survey info and Submitted record options.
+- Event data allows you to choose the information from your survey that will be included in the payload: Survey info, Server response, Submitted record, User info, and Portal info.
+Check the Survey info and Submitted record options.

-- The Status switch determines whether this webhook will be active when saved.
-By default, this is set to On.
+- The Status toggle button determines whether the webhook will be active when saved.
+Leave it set to On (the default).

 - Click Save.

-The webhook is now ready to use and will execute every time a survey response is submitted.
-Rules set within the webhook provider can ensure that an email is sent only if certain criteria are met.
+The webhook is ready to use and will run every time a survey response is submitted.
+Rules set in the webhook provider can ensure that an email is sent only if certain criteria are met.